sugchand/ovs-dpdk-scripts/README.md

 Its possible to modify the values later by using the options "SET-ALL-ENV" or "SET-ONE-ENV".
-3. once the environment is set, user can use all the remaining available options to do various building and test operations.
+3. once the environment is set, user can use all the remaining available options to do various compiling and test operations.
 4. Its possible to add/delete environment variables to use for different use cases.
 Modify "ENV_DICT" in launch.py for the specific requirement.
 5. The bash script functions can be added/deleted for the user requirement in the framework without much additional overhead.
 User can modify "BASH_SCRIPT_FNS" in launch.py to accommodate custom operations.
 Each entry in "BASH_SCRIPT_FNS" has specific functionality.
-The function can be either a bash or a python specific.
+The function can be written either in bash or a python.

 ### Bash Scripts
 These scripts are self sustained scripts that meant to do some specific task,